-- Go to the shared drive, right-click the file and select Share, OR if in a file, click Share near the top right-hand corner - 2.
-Add the names or emails that you want to share with - 3.
-Click Edit to choose the level of access - If you want, add a message to the email notification, or tick the Skip sending notification box to not send a notification - Click Send if sending a notification or Add if skipping the notification
+- Go to the shared drive, right-click the file, and select Share, OR if in a file, click Share near the top-right - 2.
+Add the names or emails you want to share with - 3.
+Click Edit to choose the level of access - If you want, add a message to the email notification, or check the Skip sending notification box to not send a notification - Click Send if sending a notification or Add if skipping the notification